Contents

 It’s not reasonable to expect the same ad messaging to convert people who visited a single blog post as people who visited the homepage, feature pages, read a case study and visited the pricing page.
 Yet company after company does this.

-This is why we advocate for using what we call The Boomerang Method which is meant to bring folks who have visited your website back into your orbit time and again, no matter what channel or stage of the customer journey they’re in.
+This is why we advocate for using what we call The Boomerang Method which is meant to bring folks back into the orbit where they engaged with you most recently.

-In this article, we break down the method by looking at:
+In this article, we break down the Boomerang Method by looking at:

 We help B2B SaaS companies grow their MRR through digital marketing services such as paid media and search engine optimization (SEO).
 If you’d like to learn more, schedule a free SaaS scale session to speak with someone on our team.